Non-Product-Form Networks

 - Return type:

-- npfqn_traffic_split_cs(lambda_rate, scv_rate, P)[source]
+- npfqn_traffic_split_cs(MMAP_input, P)[source]

-Split traffic stream with class switching probabilities.
+Split MMAP traffic flows with class switching.

 - Parameters: